devsdenepal/PhantomBlitz/README.md

 ![image](https://user-images.githubusercontent.com/111997815/235445673-e72f087d-ce6f-4737-a1eb-f36e1fcf4aad.png)

 **PhantomBlitz is a Python-based framework that creates an executable file with various parameters.
 It allows users to perform a reverse TCP connection and execute cmd commands.**
+## DISCLAIMER:
+This tool is intended for legal and ethical use only.
+The creator of this tool is not responsible for any illegal or unethical use of this tool.
 > **IMPORTANT**:```PLEASE USE WINDOWS FOR PAYLOAD FILE GENERATION ⚠ DETECTABLE BY AV AND WINDOWS```
 ![VIRUS-TOTAL-SCREENSHOT](https://github.com/devsdenepal/PhantomBlitz/blob/main/341264188_211432421592581_4782327762530171716_n.png?raw=true)
 ## Features